-Take your family out, and enjoy some fresh air at places such as Jacob’s Ballas Children’s Garden in Singapore Botanic Gardens, Adventure Playground at West Coast Park or Adventure Playground at Bishan-Ang Mo Kio Pond Gardens.
+Take your family out, and enjoy some fresh air at places such as Jacob Ballas Children’s Garden in Singapore Botanic Gardens, Forest Ramble Playground at Jurong Lake Gardens or Coastal Playgrove at East Coast Park.
 Many of these parks are ideal for children, and have unique birds and wild flowers you can discover too!

 2. Not Too Long

 Set a healthy duration for digital technology use

 Find your child glued to the device, or simply using digital technology for too long?
 Try setting up a schedule for them to follow.
 One suggestion would be to turn on the timer on the digital device that your child is using, so when time is up, they will automatically be reminded that they should stop.

 An effective way to build good online behaviour is to constantly encourage children, from a younger age, to write messages that are uplifting to others.
 In this way, children will pick up the good habit of gracious speech and will think twice before posting nasty messages while online.

 4. Share Your Screen

 Share content and surf the Internet as a family